 Please Print Date:

 Applicant's Name First Name Middle Initial Last Name

-Preferred Name
+Preferred Name 2 - X - X - X - X

 Circle one: JR SR III Maiden or Other Name Previously Used

 Street Address Apartment or Lot

-City State Zip
+City / State Zip

-Phone Town or Tax Di strict
+Phone Town or Tax D District

 Date of Birth E-mail address

-Complete if you are a a college student or have a secondary address:
+Complete if you are a college student or have a secondary address :

-S
+S treet

-City State Zip
+City State e Zip

-Parent/Legal Guar dian Information (for children 12 and und er)
+Parent/Legal Guar dian Information (for children 12 and un der)

 Parent/Guardian First Name Middle Initial Last Name

-Street Address Apartment or Lot
+Street Address Middle initial

-City State Zip
+City , State Zip

 I understand that this card entitles me to borrow materials from the Cuba Circulating Library Association at no charge.
-As a cardholder or guardian of a cardholder under 13, I am responsible for returning all materials checked out on this card - to return these materials in good condition when due.
+As a cardholder or guardian of a cardholder under 13, I am responsible for returning all materials checked out on this card-to return these materials in good condition when due.
 I am responsible for payment of all fines for overdue items and payment for any lost or damaged materials.
-I will give prompt notice to the Cuba Circulating Library Association of any address change.
 I will give prompt notice to the Cuba Circulating Library Association of any address change.
 I will give prompt notice to the Cuba Circulating Library Association of a lost card; I understand there is a fee for a replacement card.
 This card is not transferable.